-Trump Says He'll Nominate William Barr To Return As Attorney General
+Trump Picks William Barr, Attorney General Under H.W.
+Bush, To Return To DOJ Helm

 Justice Department veteran

 Barr, 68, has extensive experience in government, particularly the upper echelons of the Justice Department.

 In addition to his stint as attorney general, he also served as deputy attorney general from 1990 to 1991, and as assistant attorney general in charge of the Office of Legal Counsel for two years before that.

 After leaving government, Barr returned to the private sector, where he held several senior executive positions, including with GTE Corporation and Verizon Communications.

-His daughter, Mary Daly, currently serves as the Justice Department's leader in coordinating its response to the opioid crisis.
+His daughter, Mary Daly, currently leads the Justice Department response to the opioid crisis.